KhareIshan/Precision-Agriculture-ML/README.md

 | [`templates/`](./templates) | HTML templates |
 | [`static/`](./static) | Static assets (CSS, JavaScript, Images) |
 | [`screenshots/`](./screenshots) | Application screenshots |

 ---
+## 🎯 Project Objectives

+The primary objectives of this project are:

+- Develop a web-based application for precision agriculture.
+- Recommend suitable crops using machine learning techniques.
+- Predict crop yield based on agricultural parameters.
+- Demonstrate the practical application of machine learning in agriculture.
+- Provide an intuitive interface for interacting with predictive models.

+---